- Pricing From $5,300pp

 - Single Supplement FREE

 - Activity Level Easy Going

-Designated an easy programme this journey is ideal for those travellers wanting to experience this incredible opportunity to see Lake Eyre.
+Designated an easy programme, this journey is ideal for those travellers wanting to experience this incredible opportunity to see Lake Eyre in Bill Peach Journeys style.
 Don’t delay seats are limited!

 - Enjoy incredible ‘flightseeing’ of the rugged ancient landscapes across western New South Wales, Flinders Ranges, Wilpena Pound and flooding Lake Eyre

 - Touring of Broken Hill, the Flinders Ranges, Birdsville and Munga-Thirri National Park